 Applying for disability is a big decision when diagnosed with cancer and also a very personal one.
 Many people feel up to working throughout their treatment plan; others cannot work from the day of diagnosis.

-First you should start with investigating your disability benefits, both short and long term, through your employer.
+First, you should start by investigating your disability benefits, both short and long-term, through your employer.
 Contact your Human Resources office to initiate this process.
 This should be considered a confidential discussion.
-You can ask that they not share your concerns or your health issues with your direct manager.
+You can ask them not to share your concerns or health issues with your direct manager.

-If you haven't worked enough to be eligible for SSDI, you may be eligible for SSI (supplemental security income).
+If you haven't worked enough to be eligible for SSDI, you may be eligible for SSI (Supplemental Security Income).
 This is also administered through the Social Security Administration.
-With SSI your date of application is your date of disability.
+With SSI your date of application is your date of the disability.

 To apply for either SSI or SSDI, the fastest method is through their website, www.ssa.gov.
 You can also call 800.772.1213 to initiate your application.

 If you are still working, you can look into options through your employer for group life insurance; especially if it is near the open enrollment period.
 Finally, you can always contact a broker (ask people who you know!) and see what they will do to work with you.
-The cost may be high, but if you have family to plan for, this may outweigh the cost of the plan.
-You may also want to consult with the Cancer Legal Resource Center if you feel you are being unfairly denied life insurance options.
+The cost may be high, but if you have a family to plan for, this may outweigh the cost of the plan.

 Every individual should have a will.
 Without one, any assets or property you own could become the property of the state in the event of your death.
 It is important to talk to an attorney who specializes in estate planning who can help you understand the various ways to spell out what you want in a will.
 If you need help accessing legal assistance, contact the Cancer Legal Resource Center or call your local law school as many have legal aid clinics.
 Your social worker can also help you find legal resources.